gravitational/teleport/docs/quickstart.md

 sudo make install
 ```

-This will copy Teleport binaries to `/usr/local/bin` and the web assets
+This will copy Teleport binaries to `/usr/local/bin`.
-to `/usr/local/share/teleport`.

 Let's start Teleport on a single-node.
 First, create a directory for Teleport
 to keep its data.
 By default it's `/var/lib/teleport`.
 Then start `teleport` daemon: